Environmental Sustainability Theme

 “The search for sustainable development becomes a search for an adequate mode of civilization in the 21st Century” – Dr. Paul Raskin

 The scale of human economic activity in the age of the Anthropocene has reached a level where we are now changing the structure and function of earth systems as a whole – not simply as a set of independent interventions.
-It is this qualitative change that in turn requires a qualitatively different response, one that looks at whole systems and integrates socioecological systems.
+It is this qualitative change that in turn requires a qualitatively different response, one that looks at whole systems and integrated socioecological systems.

 The kind of complex sustainability challenges of today rarely exist in isolation and often lead back to broader unsustainable economic, cultural and social institutions.
 Often trying to solve some environmental issue will lead one to a technology or economic issue which will lead one to some socio-political or cultural issue.
 Thus it is required that we understand and look at sustainability as both a social and environmental phenomenon.